-Job Opening Woking For The Duchess, Kate Middleton’s Right Hand Woman Resigns
+Job Opening Woking For The Duchess, Kate Middleton’s Right-Hand Woman Resigns

 Rebecca Deacon has often been spotted in pictures of the duchess, usually hanging in the background, or by her side briefing the royal.

 It’s unknown at this point as to who is replacing Deacon, and it is clear that her presence and wonderfully organized ways will be missed by Kate and the royals.
-The duchess will need to fill the position quickly seeing as it appears that her royal duties are steadily increasing.
+The duchess will need to fill the position quickly as it appears that her royal duties are steadily increasing.

 [Featured Image by Stefan Wermuth – WPA Pool /Getty Images]